tjfontaine/cloudnative/observability-and-analysis/telemetry/getting-started-with-helm-and-prometheus/application-metrics-with-prometheus/application-metrics-with-prometheus.md

 RUN go build main.go
 ```

-You can launch this application image on your Kubernetes cluster with the following Service and Deployment configuration:
+You can launch this application image on your Kubernetes cluster with the following Service and Deployment configuration, which will create a Kubernetes Deployment that pulls the application Image, launches it as a Container, then creates a NodePort service pointing to that deployment:

 `kubernetes.yml`